Key Stage 4

 Additional Options Curriculum

-Pupils are able to choose 2 additional options from the following:
+Pupils are able to choose 1 additional option from the following:

-More information is available by clicking on each option listed above and can also be found in our Year 9 Options booklet here.
+More information is available by clicking on each option listed above.

 There are a number of dedicated pathways within the MAT open to the young people for whom the option may be relevant which focus on vocational destinations post 19.
 These include: